 Many of our designs consist of modules to guarantee flexibility in the future.
-In this way, Overtreders W ensures that material can have as many life cycles as possible without turning to something we call waste.
+In this way, Overtreders W ensures that material can have as many life cycles as possible without turning into something we call waste.

 Everything is temporary